psusecurity/psusecurity.github.io/README.md

 ### Tip 2

-Q : How to observe coredump from gdb?
+Q : How to use binary and corresponding coredump from gdb?
 A : `gdb binary coredump`